This Artist Wants to Turn Winston Churchill's Blood into Gin

 Yeah, they’d be super poisonous.
 They’re sculptural, kind of thing.

-Do you think drinking gin that’s flavoured with Winston Churchill’s blood is cannibalism?
+Do you think drinking gin that’s flavored with Winston Churchill’s blood is cannibalism?

 That’s a hard one.
 Yeah, you might get the Wendigo spirit.
 I don’t know how much human you have to eat before you really get cannibal madness.